 - Omelet: Broccoli florets and chopped stalks can be added to omelets to make them more nutritious.

 - Salad: Toss steamed broccoli with chickpeas, halved grape tomatoes, olive oil, crumbled feta, and red wine vinegar.

 - Dip: Steamed broccoli can be pureed with sour cream and grated parmesan and served with raw vegetables.

-- Broccoli slaw: This can be prepared by combining chopped raw broccoli with red onion and dressing it with cream, cider vinegar and honey.
-Cooked broccoli can be dressed with yogurt, lemon juice and garam masala.
+- Broccoli Slaw: This can be prepared by combining chopped raw broccoli with red onion and dressing it with cream, cider vinegar, and honey.
+Cooked broccoli can be dressed with yogurt, lemon juice, and garam masala.

-- Broccoli with Chicken: Broccoli can be tossed with bone-in chicken pieces and whole garlic cloves in olive oil and roasted at 400 F for 35 to 45 minutes until cooked.
+- Broccoli With Chicken: Broccoli can be tossed with bone-in chicken pieces and whole garlic cloves in olive oil and roasted at 400oF for 35 to 45 minutes.